There is another man like Wenabozho. There are four men,

 boy a rough time; he fired all of them.
 He said, "You go out into the

-world and bum like I did and earn your own living.
+world and bum like I did when I was young, and earn your own living.
 Your easiest job

 is over, and your cruelty is all done.
 I will repay you now."

-They had a great time for his the boy's wedding.
+They had a great time for the boy's wedding.
 At that feast the king said,

 "My people.
 You know that he won the fight, this boy that came.
 He is

 a great man.
 He shows his honesty.
 He shows his hard way of life."

 He told the boy, "you'll be the husband to my great daughter here.

 You shall go out in this world.
 You shall live here until you want to

 move from this place.
 If you want to move, or if you want to live here,